 The Board has delegated to the Audit Committee the responsibility for the establishment and the maintenance of a framework of internal controls, risk management and ethical standards for the Group's management.
-The Audit Committee currently comprises three Independent Non-executive Directors, namely Mr. Chau Kwok Keung (Chairman), Mr. Yu Chun Kau, Mr. Cheung Chun Yue, Anthony and Mr. Ng Kam Tsun (appointed on 19 November 2021) and Mr. Yu Chun Kau (appointed on 19 November 2021) is the chairman of the Audit Committee.
-The Audit Committee has reviewed the annual results of the Group for the year ended 31 December 2021.
+The Audit Committee currently comprises three Independent Non-executive Directors, namely Mr. Yu Chun Kau (Chairman), Mr. Ng Kam Tsun and Mr. Sze Irons (appointed on 1 July 2022).
+The Audit Committee has reviewed the annual results of the Group for the year ended 31 December 2022.

-During the year ended 31 December 2021, three Audit Committee meetings were held.
+During the year ended 31 December 2022, two Audit Committee meetings were held.
 The attendance record of each member of the Audit Committee is set out in the table below:

-Mr. Chau Kwok Keung (Chairman) (resigned on 27 August 2021) Mr. Yu Chun Kau (Chairman) (appointed as the Chairman on 19 November 2021) Mr. Cheung Chun Yue, Anthony Mr. Ng Kam Tsun (appointed on 19 November 2021) 1/1
+Mr. Cheung Chun Yue, Anthony (resigned on 1 July 2022) Mr. Yu Chun Kau (Chairman) Mr. Ng Kam Tsun Mr. Sze Irons (appointed on 1 July 2022) Number of attendance 1/1